Skip to content

 Heat Recovery

-Thermal energy in the filtered water captured and reused
+Thermal energy captured and reused from filtered water

 Clean Water Return

-Filtered warm water returns to washing process at higher temperature
+Warm water returns to washing at higher temperature

 Cloud Monitoring